Sea Legs - The Crossroads

 I thought it was my manager.

-But then, About five to ten minutes later, it sounded like somebody was running back down the stairs.
+But then about five to ten minutes later, it sounded like somebody was running back down the stairs.

 I was like, all right, what's going on?
+Did something happen?

+So I decided to investigate.
 So I went upstairs and I looked around.

 My manager was not up there.
+I came back down.

 As I'm coming down the stairs leading up to the private rooms, he comes up from the basement stairs.

 And I'm like, I just heard somebody running up and down the stairs.
+I thought it was you.

 And he was just like, oh yeah, that's the ghost.
+I've heard it too.

 In my head, I was like, you know, people like to blame things that they can't explain on ghosts.